diegommm/non-programming/Short essay: A futurological, free interpretation on machine intelligence.md

 attacking the machine, identify what were the circumstances where the human perpetrated the attack: was the machine unknowingly doing something wrong like squeezing the human too hard with its super strength?
 Was the human afraid of the machine because it didn't know a machine like that existed, and reacted violently?
 Was the human even understanding that it was causing pain to the machine or was it an accident?
-Situational awarenes would allow the machine to identify things like the emotions exposed by the human, the strenght itself is using, weather conditions, and any other environmental information.
+Situational awareness would allow the machine to identify things like the emotions exposed by the human, the strength itself is using, weather conditions, and any other environmental information.
 1. An _associative memory_ that links situations with the emotions they caused.
 This only includes generic memorization and association, not using that memory for anything else.
 This memory should be